 #3: Festival Queen Braid

-Since some formal dresses are very clean-cut, it can be nice to contrast that with a messy braid for prom.
+Since some formal dresses are very clean-cut, it can be nice to contrast that with a messy prom braid hairstyle.
 Interesting braids shouldn’t be limited to the festival grounds — this center dutch braid going into a messy fishtail will be a standout style on the dance floor.
 Pair this braid style with a black dress and statement piece of jewelry.

 #4: Triple Twist Ponytail